Sustainability at the Future of Surgery Festival

 • Our procurement process requires our suppliers to demonstrate the steps they are taking to make their own operations sustainable.

 • We are working with sponsors and exhibitors to minimise materials they dispose of whilst at the conference.
-We ensure that any paper used at the event are made from recycled materials and it is recycled or reused at the end of the event.
+We ensure that any paper used at the event is made from recycled materials and it is recycled or reused at the end of the event.

 Some of the things you can do, as a visitor

 • Calculate your carbon footprint using the WWF environmental footprint calculator.
-Whether you’re able to attend or not, it’s a great tool for tracking your impact on the planet, and learning about what changes you can make to limit it.
+Whether you’re able to attend or not, it’s a great tool for tracking your impact on the planet and learning about what changes you can make to limit it.

 • Please follow the waste separation instructions at the venue.

-• There will be water fountains at key points, please bring a reusable water bottle with you.
+• There will be water fountains at key points.
+Please bring a reusable water bottle with you.

 • Be thoughtful about all conference-related printing that you do, and aim to reduce this where possible.